gehtsnoch/tarot-shell/README.md

 Maybe on Mac its possible too.

+The script comes with a tarot deck that is called the "0815 tarot", it is a very simplistic tarot deck only numbers and names of the card without pictures.

- You have to add your own deck to the right folder, maybe you find some free decks on the internet.
+ You can add your own deck to the right folder, you can find some free decks on the internet.

+ You can add your own deck , maybe you find some free decks on the internet.
  Add the 78 cards in your home directory folder in /tarot-shell/Decks/Deck_1 folder ..............
  You can add till 28 decks to the program, but the size of the cards should not exceed much more then 320x560, otherwise the cards will overlap.